-Camping with a non self-contained vehicle.
+Camping with a non-self-contained vehicle.

 When researching about campervan travel in New Zealand, you’ll often see the phrase “self-contained”.
-Self-contained vehicles are vehicles that not only have toilet, water and waste facilities, they are certified under the Self-Containment Standard – NZS 5465:2001.
+Self-contained vehicles are vehicles that not only have a toilet, water and waste facilities, but they are also certified under the Self-Containment Standard – NZS 5465:2001.
 The advantage of the certification is the ability for the vehicle to legally freedom camp on public land.
 Vehicles without the self-containment certification can only camp in designated places in New Zealand in order to preserve the natural environment.
-With that in mind, if you have a car or campervan that is not self-contained, then you will need to be mindful on where you camp.
+With that in mind, if you have a car or campervan that is not self-contained, then you will need to be mindful of where you camp.
 So where can you camp in New Zealand if your campervan is not self-contained?

-Campsites, holiday parks and even hostels are designated camping areas for non self-contained vehicles.
+Campsites, holiday parks and even hostels are designated camping areas for non-self-contained vehicles.
 Prices greatly vary between these different camping options, as do the facilities.
-We have listed each camping option, as well as their facilities and average price per night so you know what you are in for when travelling New Zealand in a non self-contained vehicle!
+We have listed each camping option, as well as their facilities and average price per night so you know what you are in for when travelling New Zealand in a non-self-contained vehicle!

 Is my vehicle certified self-contained?

-Self containment NZS 5465:2001 is the certification used to show that a campervan can contain water waste for up to 3 days.
+Self-containment NZS 5465:2001 is the certification used to show that a campervan can contain water waste for up to 3 days.
 This includes water in the form of water supply, grey water (sink and shower water), and septic waste.
 The vehicle must also have a rubbish bin with a lid.
 For a full list of self-containment criteria, see Self-Contained Campervans in New Zealand.

-Even if your campervan has all the right facilities to meet the self-containment criteria, your vehicle will still be considered non self-contained by wardens who fine illegal freedom campers unless you have the Self containment NZS 5465:2001 certification.
+Even if your campervan has all the right facilities to meet the self-containment criteria, your vehicle will still be considered non-self-contained by wardens who fine illegal freedom campers unless you have the Self-containment NZS 5465:2001 certification.
 Find out how to get a certification via this guide: How to Get Your Campervan Certified Self-Contained.
 Additionally, here’s some advice on how to convert your vehicle into a self-contained vehicle.

 If you do not have the self-containment certification, you need to use designated campsites.
 Freedom camping, i.e. sleeping in a tent or camping vehicle on public land for free, in a vehicle that is not self-contained can incur an instant NZ$200 fine.
 See here for more information on the rules around freedom camping in New Zealand.